 Long Branch City Hall Images

-The first city hall opened in 1891 (the Long Branch Commission was then part of Ocean Twp).
-The three-story, red brick building was designed by David Henry of Patterson, NJ and cost $19,700.
+The first city hall opened in 1891.
+The three-story, red brick building was designed by David Henry of Patterson, NJ and cost $25,000.
 A 700-pound bell hung in the building’s turret for 80 years.
 Prior to its construction, LB commissioners met on the top floor of the Atlantic Firehouse on Broadway and Second Avenue.

 In October 1972, the city council adopted a bond ordinance to construct a new city hall.
 After 18 months of delays while city officials, merchants, and residents debated about the best location, construction started in May 1974.
 The final cost was about $2.7 million; its total area was 32,600-square feet.
 The builder was Hall Construction Company of Little Silver and Uniplan Associates of Princeton was the architect.

 By November 1975, the city government was operating in the new facility.
 The building was officially dedicated in July 1976 in conjunction with the city’s American Bicentennial celebration.
 During this time, Henry R. Cioffi was city mayor, Dr. Sal J. Prezioso was city administrator, and Jennie DeFazio was city clerk.